Skip to main content

 • character development

-Character development in the game is generally praised for its depth and effectiveness, with many reviewers noting that it successfully engages players despite a relatively simple plot.
-While some characters, like the mentor, lack sufficient backstory to foster empathy, the overall character arcs are compelling and well-executed, making the game a strong choice for those who prioritize character-driven narratives.
-The art style and character designs further enhance the experience, contributing to a polished and immersive storytelling environment.
+Overall, character development in the game is praised for its depth and effectiveness, with many reviewers noting that it successfully engages players despite a relatively simple plot.
+While some characters, like the mentor, lack sufficient backstory to foster empathy, the game excels in creating interesting character arcs and emotional connections throughout the playthrough.
+The art style and character designs are also highlighted as strong points, enhancing the overall experience.

 • “The core plot holds no great weight in all of this, being a tool to spark conversation but without much depth in and of itself, but it’s a short outing that manages a great amount of character development before then closing in a scene that, while not perfectly finite, feels complete.”